Daniel-16/Daniel-16/README.md

 <!-- I'm a Full Stack Developer with a passion for crafting efficient, scalable, and impactful solutions.
 I thrive on learning new technologies and using them to create something meaningful. -->
 What I love doing?
 I love writing problem solving code so no, I am not gonna work on your cool todo app or calculator 😂.

-I really don't like trivial things as of this time 🙂 I prefer working on challenging projects.
+I really don't like working on trivial things as of this time 🙂 so I'd prefer working on challenging projects.

 # 🛠 Technologies I Use